nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 <img alt="shyam.blog code block issue" src="/images/IMG_9057.png">
 </div>

-As you can see, the font size isn't uniform across code block lines.
+As you can see, the font-size isn't uniform across code block lines.
 This seems to be common for many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.

 This issue seems to happen on every browser on iOS (at least Safari, Firefox, and Chrome in my testing).